-- Keep the doors of the house locked at all the time.
-When you are alone, always make sure the door is locked. - Never invite friends, schoolmates to visit you or sleepover at your home, unless you got prior permission from the host family. - Do not take and publish pictures on social media that show interior of the house; do not provide any sensitive information regarding your or family's whereabout. - Never open the door to strangers, unless your family informs you that a relative/friend is coming.
-Ask your host family what to do when a stranger comes to your home when you are alone. - If someone is at the door, always be sure to check who is there by looking through the peephole or talking on the intercom before opening the door.
+- Never open the door to strangers, unless your family informs you that a relative/friend is coming. - Ask your host family what to do when a stranger comes to your home when you are alone.
+For example, whether or not you should answer the intercom or receive deliveries.
+If yes ask to them how. - If someone is at the door, always be sure to check who is there by looking through the peephole or talking on the intercom before opening the door.
 If you cannot understand what the person is saying or you are not sure who it is, ask them to come back later. - If your host family gives you their house key, you should be careful not to lose it.
-Ask your host family whether you need to lock the doors and windows when you go out or at night, and when and how to lock them, be sure to follow the instructions correctly. - Ask your host family what you should do in case you lose your house keys and you find the house locked.
-Ask them where you should you go or who you should call. - It is important to know who you should contact in case there is a problem when you are alone at home.

-- It is a good idea to have emergency phone numbers listed near the telephone and in your mobile phone and purse. - It is good to know if the family has first aid equipment at home and if they have it, ask where it is. - Strangers may sometimes call your home and ask you over the phone for your address.
+Ask your host family whether you need to lock the doors and windows when you go out or at night, and when and how to lock them; be sure to follow the instructions correctly. - Ask your host family what you should do in case you lose your house keys and you find the house locked.
+Ask them where you should you go or who you should call. - It is important to know who you should contact in case there is a problem when you are alone at home. - It is a good idea to have emergency phone numbers listed near the telephone and in your personal phonebook.
+Emergency phone numbers are different depending on the city.
+We suggest you to check with your host family or local chapter the numbers you must call in case of an emergency in your city. - It is good to know if the family has first aid equipment at home and if they have it, ask where it is - Strangers may sometimes call your home and ask you over the phone for your address.
 Do not provide your address or other family information to any stranger.
 Suspicious calls that you do not understand well should be kept as short as possible. - Never say you are alone at home if you do not know who you are talking to.
 Sometimes, if a stranger calls, it may be necessary for you to say you are not alone.
-Of course, if a close neighbor or someone you know well comes to your home when you are alone, after properly checking to see who they are, you may decide to open the door, if you think it is safe. - Always keep your valuables as well as important documents (passport) in a safe place. - Bring copies of all kind of documents you own.
-Keep the documents in different locations and carry important documents with you only when you need them.
+Of course, if a close neighbor or someone you know well comes to your home when you are alone, after properly checking to see who they are, you may decide to open the door, if you think it is safe. - Always keep your valuables as well as important documents (passport) locked in a safe place.
+Since many Colombian homes have domestic help, usually poorly paid, it may be tempting for maids and other house help to see money, jewelry, or even small appliances lying around. - Bring copies of all kind of documents you own. - Keep the documents in different locations and carry important documents with you only when you need them.